Here's where you can treat yourself to a high tea in Newcastle

 Cakeboi

 Inspired by classic bakes, Country Women's Association scones, and traditional savoury treats, high tea at Cakeboi is a low-key but absolutely scrumptious affair.
-Enjoy your treats with your choice of unlimited locally-roasted Floozy espresso coffee or Tea Drop loose-leaf tea – all for $64 per person.
-There's gluten free and vegan options available too – keep an eye on the Cakeboi website for high tea dates, so you can take part in this delicious experience.
+Enjoy your treats with your choice of unlimited locally-roasted Floozy espresso coffee or Tea Drop loose-leaf tea – all for $68 per person.

 Where: 48 Lindsay St, Hamilton